JNPauli/Emotional_Machines/README.md

 ## Overview
-This repository contains the code, data(?) and documentation progress for my master thesis in the faculty for Psychological Methods with Interdisciplinary Focus.
+This repository contains the code and documentation progress for my master thesis in the faculty for Psychological Methods with Interdisciplinary Focus.
-Aim of the master thesis is to use different `features`as a predictor for emotion variables (Arousal,Dominance,Valence).
-The results will be compared between and within each feature.
-The within comparism will be between different classification techniques.
-Most likely, wether a traditional algorithm like the `Logistic Regression` or the `Support Vector Machine` provides comparable results to a `Neural Network`.
+Goal of the Master Thesis was to train a Convolutional Neural Network with Saliency Maps and classify the three Emotion Variables Valence, Arousal and Dominance.

 All operations are executed with python.